Krishk1223/Perceptron/README.md

 - `perceptron.py`: Contains the implementation of the Perceptron model.
 - `pyproject.toml`: Lists the dependencies required to run the project.
-- `breast_cancer_prediction`: Uses perceptron model and scikit learn's breast cancer dataset to predict patients with breast cancer.
+- `breast_cancer_prediction.py`: Uses perceptron model and scikit learn's breast cancer dataset to predict patients with breast cancer.
+Then lists out the model accuracy as a percentage.